 It was a pleasure to serve as supervisory professor for this doctoral dissertation.
 Dr. Diana Dansereau (of Boston University) also offered stringent critique and invaluable advice that was of great help in guiding the application of statistical procedures and analysis in the study, and Dr. Jay Dorfman (Boston University) chaired our defense hearing and provided several helpful comments on the write-up of the study, particularly regarding its concluding narrative and some additional revisions.

-For nearly a decade (since mid-2007), this website has offered musings on contemporary society and its music by David G. Hebert, PhD.
+For a decade (since 2007), this website has offered musings on contemporary society and its music by David G. Hebert, PhD.
 He is a sociomusicologist specializing in global music education who has held academic positions with universities on five continents.
-Professor Hebert is now a tenured full Professor with Western Norway University of Applied Sciences, where he leads the Grieg Academy Music Education (GAME) research group and manages the multinational government-funded Nordic Network for Music Education, which organizes annual intensive Master courses and exchange of teachers and students across eight countries.
+Dr. Hebert is now a tenured full Professor with Western Norway University of Applied Sciences, Bergen.
+There he leads the Grieg Academy Music Education (GAME) research group and manages the multinational government-funded Nordic Network for Music Education, which organizes annual intensive Master courses and exchange of teachers and students across eight countries.

 Professor Hebert's research applies an international-comparative perspective to issues of pluralism, identity, and cultural relevance in music education, as well as processes by which new music traditions emerge and change - both sonically and socially - as they are adopted into institutions.
 Born in the 1970s, he is among the most widely-published and globally-active music scholars of his generation, with an h-index of 13 (615+ citations), and professional activities in an average of 8 countries per year across the past decade (2008-2018).

 Articles in 30+ different professional journals and chapters in 10 other books.